dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 ### Tweaks

-What follows are some recommended tweaks, which are not strictly necessary but nice nonetheless:
+What follows are some final tweaks, Not strictly necessary but nice nonetheless:

 #### Creating a non-root user